 DULLES, Va.--(BUSINESS WIRE)--

-The THAICOM 6 communications satellite is based on Orbital’s highly successful GEOStar spacecraft platform, which is able to accommodate all types of commercial communications payloads and is compatible with all major commercial launchers.
-The GEOStar design is optimized for satellite missions requiring up to 7.5 kilowatts of payload power.
-In many instances, the affordable GEOStar satellites can be built and delivered in 24 months or less.
+Orbital’s highly successful communications satellites are based on the company’s GEOStar satellite platform, which is able to accommodate all types of commercial communications payloads.
+The GEOStar design is optimized for satellite missions requiring up to 8 kilowatts of payload power.
+In most instances, the affordable GEOStar satellite can be built and delivered in 24 months or less.

-THAICOM Plc, established in 1991, has more than 20 years of experience in the satellite business.
-THAICOM is Asia’s leading satellite operator with a unique proposition in providing integrated solutions for satellite broadcast and broadband services.
-The company has launched five satellites since its inception, including THAICOM 5, a “Hot Bird” broadcasting satellite for Thailand and Southeast Asia, boarding more than 500 TV channels, and THAICOM 4 (IPSTAR), the world’s first broadband satellite providing broadband services to 14 countries across Asia-Pacific.
-The company’s launch of THAICOM 6 will provide additional capacity to strengthen THAICOM’s “Hot Bird” position, and will also serve the African market under the name “Aficom-1”.
-Furthermore, THAICOM-7 will also be launched in 2014 to expand THAICOM’s service capabilities and coverage in the regions.
+Thaicom PLC, established in 1991, has more than 20 years of experience in the satellite business.
+Thaicom is Asia’s leading satellite operator with a unique proposition in providing integrated solutions for satellite broadcast and broadband services.
+The company has launched six satellites since its inception, including THAICOM 6 (built by Orbital) to provide additional capacity to strengthen Thaicom’s “Hot Bird” position, and also serve the African market under the name Africom-1, and THAICOM 4 (IPSTAR), the world’s first broadband satellite providing broadband services to 14 countries across Asia-Pacific.
+Furthermore, THAICOM 7 will also be launched in 2014 to expand Thaicom’s service capabilities and coverage in the regions.
+For more information, please visit the company’s website at www.thaicom.net.

 Public and Investor Relations